Felony Defense Lawyer in Utah

 A felony conviction may also impact one’s right to possess a firearm, to vote, and to work in certain fields.
 Victim restitution, community service, probation, loss of professional licenses and driving privileges, and other collateral consequences may also be ordered following a conviction.
 It is also important to note that certain aggravating or mitigating factors may increase or lessen the sentence for a felony.
 Additionally, some crimes may be classified as felonies or misdemeanors depending on the unique circumstances.
 Don’t risk these consequences without representation to assist you.
 At Pearson Butler, we understand the consequences you may be facing in your criminal case and we are here to help.

 For more information, call (800) 265-2314 or contact the firm online.
-With offices in South Jordan, Bountiful, and Utah County, Pearson Butler represents clients across Utah.
+With our office in South Jordan, Pearson Butler represents clients across Utah.